lhayhurst/legacybot/TUTORIAL.md

 ![treaty](assets/screenshots/treaty1.png)

 Treaty can be spent using `.treaty spend "Bullet Farm"`, for example.
-Remember you can always do a `--help` with any command, or example `.treaty --help`.
+Remember you can always do a `-help` with any command, or example `.treaty -help`.

 ## Surplus and Need
 Surplus and need can be managed using the `.surplus` and `.need` commands.
 They are easy to use.
 To create a surplus, do something like `.surplus add "Barter Goods"`.